-Fundamentally, curriculum imparts knowledge on basic activities, living and effects of microorganisms.
+Fundamentally, Microbiology courses impart knowledge on basic activities, living and effects of microorganisms.
 The organisms include fungi, viruses, prions, prokaryotes and protists.
 The immune system and immunology are studied in detail to know how diseases attack the human body.

 Theoretical, as well as practical training, is imparted to candidates.
 This helps them to perform well in-patient care and prevent infectious diseases that bother society.
 Basic research is introduced to them in Postgraduate so that they conduct fundamental and applied research.

 Also, planning, executing, and teaching medical microbiology is done.
 Postgraduate programs are mostly self-directed and focus on clinical and academic work.
 A thesis is required to complete Post Graduation.